ccabanero/template-mongo-apollo-graphql-api/README.md

 GraphQL Playground

+1. Open chrome and launch use the GraphQL Playground as a client to the graphql api: http://localhost:3001/graphql
-1. Login
+2. Login
-2. Declare HTTP Headers such as:
+3. Declare HTTP Headers such as:

 ````
 {